Rawleenc/ArchCraftsman/README.md

 A new configuration file can be generated in the shell mode on an existing archlinux system by using the `generateconfig` shell bundle.

+Some configuration file examples are available in the [configs](configs) folder.
+These configuration files are examples of few typical possible installations.
+They are working on qemu/kvm virtual machines.

 # Disclaimer

 ArchCraftsman Copyright (C) 2023 Rawleenc